swirlai/swirl-search/docs/Tutorials.md

 {:toc}
 </details>

-# Tutorial: Extending Swirl
+# Tutorial: Extending SWIRL

 ## Intended Audience

-The following tutorial is intended for a Python developer who wants to extend Swirl by adding SearchProviders, Connectors and Processors.
-Please note this guide assumes use of Swirl 3.x or later.
+The following tutorial is intended for a Python developer who wants to extend SWIRL by adding SearchProviders, Connectors and Processors.
+Please note this guide assumes use of SWIRL 3.x or later.

 ## Assumptions

 * Python 3.12.1 (or latest stable) installed locally
 * Redis installed and running
-* Swirl installed locally (not in Docker) and running
+* SWIRL installed locally (not in Docker) and running

 ```
 % python swirl.py status